columbiadb/columbiadb.github.io/index.md

   * What distinguishes Raft from (Multi)paxos?
 Include technical reasons as well as other reasons.
   * Provide a simple example of how Raft recovers from a leader failure.
 A simple way is to list the state at each node at every time step, and use english to describe what happens between each time step.
   * Raft argues that it is more understandable.
 What evidence would be sufficient to show that this is the case?
 How does it compare with what the authors show?
+  * What was the unmet need or opportunity?
+(1-2 sentences)
+  * Include 1+ question to ask the speaker.

 3/14: Spring Recess